 Tackling climate action today, tomorrow and together.

+Greater Manchester is adopting a clear and ambitious approach to climate action, driven by the science and evidence but with individual, community, industry and institutional action at its heart.
 An approach that recognises the role we can all play in taking action to reduce carbon emissions and improve our environment and one that champions collective endeavour, partnership, innovation and positive action.

 Where we all take action.
 Making better choices, smarter swaps, buying and consuming more consciously, replacing, re-using or reducing.
 Investing in and embracing more sustainable businesses, organisations, lives and lifestyles, today, tomorrow and together.